DiamondLightSource/discorpy/docs/source/index.rst

 Discorpy is an open-source Python package implementing methods for calibrating and correcting distortion in lens-based imaging systems :cite:`Vo:2015` :cite:`Vo:2025`.
-Unlike existing approaches that require multiple calibration images or iterative optimization, Discorpy and its algorithms can independently characterize both radial and perspective distortion with high accuracy across a wide range of distortion strengths—using only a single calibration image and direct computation.
+Unlike existing approaches that require multiple calibration images or iterative optimization, Discorpy and its algorithms can independently characterize both radial and perspective distortion with high accuracy across a wide range of distortion strengths - using only a single calibration image and direct computation.
 This makes the software a practical tool for a wide range of imaging applications.

 To support different experimental conditions and enable fully automated workflows, Discorpy offers flexibility in